redox-os/book/src/our-goals.md

 We want to be able to use it, without obstructions, as a complete alternative to Linux/BSD in our computers.
 It should be able to run most Linux/BSD programs with minimal modifications.

 We're aiming towards a complete, stable, and safe Rust ecosystem.
-This is a design choice, which hopefully improves correctness and security (see [Why Rust](./why-rust.md)).
+This is a design choice, which hopefully improves correctness and security (see the [Why Rust](./why-rust.md) page).

 We want to improve the security design when compared to other Unix-like operating systems by using safe defaults and limiting insecure configurations where possible.